Mike Hosking: Cancer treatment in this country is a national shame

 And so as he battles his disease, he is also campaigning, getting signatures, stirring the pot, and raising awareness.

-Minister Clark has been impressed by this and has credited Blair for bringing impetuous to the debate.
+Minister Clark has been impressed by this and has credited Blair for bringing impetus to the debate.

 If I was Clark I'd be ashamed of myself.

-Why is it a sick man's job to remind the government to do theirs?
-No, if you're in a town of 500, you can't expect the Sinai Medical Centre.
+Why is it a sick man's job to remind the Government to do theirs?
+No, if you're in a town of 500, you can't expect the Cedars-Sinai Medical Centre.
 But it is not too much to ask to be able to expect world class treatment on a national basis for something as prevalent as cancer.

 The entire DHB system is a shambolic mess.
 Another tangible that, if I was running the country, I'd solve almost overnight - by getting rid of basically the lot of them.